D-Robotics/mono2d_body_detection/README.md

 # Function Introduction

 The mono2d_body_detection package is an example of single RGB human body detection algorithm developed using the hobot_dnn package.
-It uses models and image data on the Horizon X3 development board to perform model inference using the BPU processor.
+It uses models and image data on the RDK X3 development board to perform model inference using the BPU processor.
 The detection model is faster R-CNN, and the model output includes human body, human head, human face, human hand bounding boxes, and human body keypoint detection results.

 The example subscribes to image data image msg and publishes custom perception results hobot ai msg.
 Users can subscribe to the published ai msg for application development.